shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    \end{vmatrix}
    =1

-Doing this for all possible bivector basis pairs, we obtain:
+Doing this for all 9 possible bivector basis combinations, we obtain:

 .. math::

-   \begin{matrix}
+   \begin{array}{c|lll}
                  & ∂_y ∧ ∂_z & ∂_z ∧ ∂_x & ∂_x ∧ ∂_y \\
+      \hline
        ∂_y ∧ ∂_z & 1         & 0         & 0         \\
        ∂_z ∧ ∂_x & 0         & 1         & 0         \\
        ∂_x ∧ ∂_y & 0         & 0         & 1         \\
-   \end{matrix}
+   \end{array}

-With this, we can generalize and lift the inner product to trivectors.
+Finally, we can generalize by lifting the inner product to trivectors.
 In 3-dimensional Euclidean space, we get:

 .. math::